 The only real job I’ve ever worked was at the Taco Bell in my college’s food court.
 1

-Besides that, my entire decade of work experience has been running a production studio from the comfort of my home (and the comfort of my sweatpants).
+Besides that, my entire decade of work experience has been running a production studio from the comfort of my home (and my sweatpants).

 Sounds like the dream, right?